CodeAndWeb/solar2d-physics-example/README.md

-PhysicsEditor-CoronaSDK
+PhysicsEditor-Solar2D (formerly Corona SDK)
 =======================

-Tutorial - PhysicsEditor - CoronaSDK
+Tutorial - PhysicsEditor - Solar2D

-The source code is based on the crates demo included in the Corona SDK.
+The source code is based on the crates demo included in the Solar2D.

 The graphics belong to CodeAndWeb - you must not use them in your own projects without written permission.